nidebo/upvparking/README.md

 upvparking
 ==========

-Node.js backend for a phonegap app about parkings management.
+Backend built in Node.js for a car parking management app. upvparking.herokuapp.com